yuvashree1708/-GWAS-on-Simulated-DKD-Dataset/README.md

 ## ⚠️ Disclaimer
 This project uses **simulated data for educational purposes only**.
 Real GWAS studies require large-scale datasets and specialized tools like **PLINK**.

 ---

-## 👩‍🔬 Author
-Dharshini

----